-Code Description Effective Date Fine Law / Code / Regulation T590 DISTRACTED DRIVING 07/01/04 \$100 DC Code § 50-1731.03

-Distracted driving shall be prohibited.

-T591 DISTRACTED DRIVING USING CELL 07 PHONE, OTHER DEVICE 07

-07/01/04 \$100 DC Code § 50-1731.04

-(a) No person shall use a mobile telephone or other electronic device while operating a moving motor vehicle in the District of Columbia unless the telephone or device is equipped with a hands-free accessory.

-(b) The provisions of this section shall not apply to the following:

-- (1) Emergency use of a mobile telephone, including calls to 911 or 311, a hospital, an ambulance service provider, a fire department, a law enforcement agency, or a first-aid squad; - (2) Use of a mobile telephone by law enforcement and emergency personnel or by a driver of an authorized emergency vehicle, acting within the scope of official duties; or

-IMPORTANT: Though it is legal for an officer to talk on a cell phone while driving, it is the source of many citizen complaints.
+Code Description Effective Date Fine Law / Code / Regulation T590 DISTRACTED DRIVING 07/01/04 \$100 DC Code § 50-1731.03 Distracted driving shall be prohibited.
+T591 DISTRACTED DRIVING USING CELL PHONE, OTHER DEVICE 07/01/04 \$100 DC Code § 50-1731.04 (a) No person shall use a mobile telephone motor vehicle in the District of Columbia ur free accessory. (b) The provisions of this section shall not apply to the following: (1) Emergency use of a mobile telephone, including calls to 911 or 311, a hospital, an ambulance service provider, a fire department, a law enforcement agency, or a first-aid squad; (2) Use of a mobile telephone by law enforcement and emergency personnel or by a driver of an authorized emergency vehicle, acting within the scope of official duties; or IMPORTANT: Though it is legal for an officer to talk on a cell phone while driving, it is the source of many citizen complaints.
 Officers should, when at all possible, legally park their vehicle until they conclude their phone conversation.

-(3) Initiating or terminating a telephone call, or turning the telephone on or off.
+(3) Use of headphones or earbuds used to assist a hearing-impaired driver;(4) Initiating or terminating a telephone call, or turning the telephone on or off;(5) A school bus driver who places an emergency call to school officials.